Updated November 25, 2025

 I love making positive all negative feelings or thoughts, even if they come from my imagination.

 Or I’m the opposite.
 I can’t stop getting things done.
-I can’t stop cleaning, or repairing or preparing food or building stuff.
+I can’t stop cleaning, or repairing or preparing food or organizing stuff or pulling weeds or …

 One of the worst parts is with people.
 I pretend to be normal with them, but I don’t like them because they have too many flaws.
 And they don’t like me because I fight with them or avoid them or try to improve them.
 Ugh.
 Lonely, even when I’m not alone.
-And when I am alone, I’m so tense, which means I’m afraid, constantly solving, solving.
+And when I am alone, I’m so tense, which means I’m afraid, and constantly solving, solving it.

 The Cause